colinyjchung/darkdragons/content/post/aranna-the-astute-astrologer.md

 #### DM Notes to Myself

 This being the first time I've properly ran a session in eighteen months, and the first true stress test of my cobbled together OSR ruleset, I forgot a few things.
 Most notably, dungeon time.
 This meant the players did not get to enjoy the joys of wandering monsters.
-I'll be implementing Angry's system for [random encounter](https://theangrygm.com/redesigning-random-encounters-1/) for all dungeon crawls.
+I'll be implementing Angry's system for [random encounters](https://theangrygm.com/redesigning-random-encounters-1/) for all dungeon crawls.

-I really wished I had remembered.
+I really wish I had remembered.
 The Wormtongues in Winter's Daughter make for a wonderful minion to drain the players's resources.